koka-lang/koka/test/artifact/pldi24/README.md

 The benchmark results should correspond closely to the results in Section 7 of the paper, in particular Figure 3, and support the conclusions drawn there.
 Note that the results can differ quite bit among different systems, but if not running in emulation, the relative times should be quite similar.
-(Nevertheless, even running in Docker without CPU emulation we still see generally relative worse performance for Koka than running directly.)

 To support the conclusions of the paper, "performance on-par with the best C algorithms", the Koka variant should generally be within 25% of the C variant (`c`) and the "equalized C" (`cp`) variant (see Section 7 of the paper for an explanation).

-For reference, we included our benchmark results on Ubuntu22 on an AMD7950X @4.5Ghz in `bench-res-ubuntu-x64.txt` (outside of Docker).
+For reference, we included our benchmark results on bare metal (outside Docker)

+- `bench-res-ubuntu-x64.txt`: on Ubuntu22 on an AMD7950X.
+- `bench-res-macos-M1.txt`: on an Apple M1.

+and results running in Docker

+- `bench-res-docker-x64.txt`: Docker on an AMD7950X (running Windows 11)
-We also included bare metal benchmark results on an Apple M1 in `bench-res-macos-M1.txt` (outside Docker).
-A difference we found with respect to the benchmarks on x64, is that on macOS M1 for `zip-td` we are ~15% slower than `c` and `cp`.
+- `bench-res-docker-arm64.txt`: Docker on an Apple M1 (running macOSX Sonoma 14.2.1)

+A difference we found with respect to the benchmarks on x64, is that on bare metal macOS M1 for `zip-td` we are ~15% slower than `c` and `cp`.
 On macOS the allocator is better too and `c` and `cp` are generally very close in performance.